TNolan01/Cold_Store/README.md

 ## Testing: <div id="testing"></div>
 <br>
-<p>The program was tested for error handling by entering incorrect values at the user imput stage.</p>
+<p>The program was tested for error handling by entering incorrect values at the user input stage.</p>
 <span style="color: orange">Inputting a letter, L, instead of a numerical value:</span>
 <br>